Any registered student, faculty member, staff member, or member

 approval from the chief of police.
 Requests for temporary parking

 passes must be in writing and submitted to the chief of police.
-All

-lot.
 Temporary parking passes will only be granted in a few

 circumstances, and fees will no longer be waived.